roneyrogerio/42_get_next_line/README.md

 **Note that the function return in the last line is 0 if the file does not ending with an EOL (\\n).*

-# My own logic for the exercise solution
+# My own logic to solve the exercise

 I use linked list.
 The function has two structures, one is static and remains in the next function call, the second is used in the linked list.